hmuchalski/128a/syllabus-CHEM-240T/syllabus-240T.md

 #### Ways to show understanding or organic chemistry

 - **Write solutions to synthetic problems that meet objectives (after revision).**
-- **Write several exemplary solutions throughout the semester and/or have several solutions accepted to the class journal.**
+- **Write multiple exemplary solutions throughout the semester and/or have several solutions accepted to the class journal.**
 - **Demonstrate deep understanding of these topics: retrosynthetic analysis, chemoselectivity, regioselectivity, stereoselectivity, green chemistry.**
 - Use curved arrow electron-pushing formalism to explain reaction mechanisms and/or selectivity.
 - Find and use connections between ideas and concepts (in problems, presentations, research articles, and other places).